 With the right tools, network, and information in your hands, you’ll be setting yourself up for a greatly successful career as a woman in product!
 Take a look through our recommended resources below to see what appeals to you.

-With over 4,000 members, this Slack channel is full of inspiring women from all sectors in tech.
-They’re friendly and inclusive, specifically stating that any female-identifying, genderqueer, gender fluid, or non-binary persons who work in the tech sector are invited to join.
+With over 4,000 members, this Slack channel is full of inspiring women from all sectors of tech.
+They’re friendly and inclusive, specifically stating that any female-identifying, genderqueer, gender fluid or non-binary persons who work in the tech sector are invited to join.
 This includes developers, marketers, product specialists, strategists, content curators, and more.
 After all, product management is relevant to each of these areas — so the more, the merrier!

 While this isn’t a women-only group, it is a must-join for any product manager.
 We’re trying to get more women a seat at the table, so we’d suggest pulling up a chair right here.

 There are 277 channels, so there must be a women’s channel in there somewhere.
-If not, why not start one!
+If not, why not start one?

 PMs don’t have a lot of available hours, but the insights you’ll find in the books below are well worth carving out 15-30 minutes of reading time a day.